-The critical natural resources identified must continue to be reflected in Town planning through the development and maintenance of anthe 2005 Open Space Index of Natural, Cultural, and Historic Resources and updating it so it can serve as a Natural Resources Inventory, which identifies undeveloped lands for protection and establishes the pattern of future land use in the Town, and athe 2008 Town Open SpaceNatural Heritage Plan, defining specific measures to make conservation of these priority natural resources possible.
+The critical natural resources identified must continue to be reflected in Town planning through the development and maintenance of anthe 2005 Open Space Index of Natural, Cultural, and Historic Resources, which identifies undeveloped lands for protection and establishes the pattern of future land use in the Town, and athe 2008 Town Open

+SpaceNatural Heritage Plan, defining specific measures to make conservation of these priority natural resources possible.
 Other planning initiatives that should be maintained and updated regularly to remain relevant include the significant habitat studies and biodiversity reports, the 2005 Aquifer Protection Study, 2019 Climate Action Plan, 2019 Historic Resource Survey, and the 2010 Agricultural and Farmland Protection Plan.
 Town zoning ordinances regulations, development standards and guidelines, planning activities and other initiatives must clearly reflect the identified natural and cultural resource protection priorities.